Alatau T. Atkinson: Background

-He was born in the small town of Kapal in the Kazakh steppes of Central Asia, to British explorers Lucy Atkinson and Thomas Witlam Atkinson, who named him after the famous Tamshybulak Spring in Qapal and the Alatau Mountains (Tien Shan), and spent the first ten years of his life in Siberia, Central Asia, and St Petersburg.
-After his father's death in Kent, England when Alatau was ten years old, a public fund-raising appeal by Sir Roderick Murchison, President of the Royal Geographical Society, helped finance Alatau's education at Rugby School.
-After a brief career in Russia as Secretary of the Turko-Russian boundary commission, he changed careers to become a writer for the British newspaper Newcastle Courant.
+He was born in the small town of Qapal in the Kazakh steppes of Central Asia, which was then part of the Russian Empire, to British explorers Lucy Atkinson and Thomas Witlam Atkinson, who named him after the famous Tamshybulak Spring in Qapal and the Alatau Mountains (Tien Shan), and spent the first ten years of his life in various areas of the Russian Empire, such as Siberia, Central Asia, and St Petersburg.

+After his father's death in Kent, England, when Alatau was ten years old, a public fund-raising appeal by Sir Roderick Murchison, President of the Royal Geographical Society, helped finance Alatau's education at Rugby School.
+After a brief career in the Russian Empire as Secretary of the Turko-Russian boundary commission, he changed careers to become a writer for the British newspaper Newcastle Courant.
 He briefly held a teaching position in England at Durham School.

 Hawaii's school system

 An 1854 treaty for Hawaii's annexation to the United States had been submitted to Kamehameha III, but he never signed it.
 During the 1863–1872 reign of Kamehameha V, the Hawaiian language was still the predominant communication in Hawaii's schools.
 Increasing exposure to the outside world was being brought by the sea trade, missionaries, and foreigners operating sugar plantations in the islands.
 In 1867, a proposed reciprocity treaty, tax relief for sugar planters, had gotten as far as the United States Congress, but was defeated in the Senate.

 Atkinson was offered a position by Bishop Thomas Nettleship Staley in 1868, to become instructor and principal at St. Alban's College in Pauoa, Hawaii.
-He left England together with his wife Annie (nee Humble) and his daughter Zoe in 1869 for the long sea journey to Hawaii.
+He left England together with his wife Annie (nee Humble) and his infant daughter Zoe in 1869 for the long sea journey to Hawaii.
 St. Alban's would later merge with ʻIolani School.
+One of his famous pupils was Sun Yat Sen who brought democracy to China.
 Atkinson would later also be given charge of the Fort Street School.
 He believed that fluency in a common language used by the outside world would be a vital necessity for the coming generations of Hawaiians.
 It became his life's career to convert Hawaii's schools into using English as the predominant language.

 In 1887 he was appointed Inspector General of Schools for the Kingdom of Hawaii, serving under both Kalākaua and Liliʻuokalani.
 He remained in that position under Dole during the Republic of Hawaii.
 When Hawaii became a territory, Atkinson was appointed Superintendent of Public Instruction.

 Elected representative

-Atkinson represented the Fourth District of Hawaii in the Legislature of the Republic of Hawaii for the February 16 – July 7, 1898 session.
-Hawaii was annexed by the United States on August 12 1898.
+Atkinson represented the Fourth District of Hawaii in the Legislature of the Republic of Hawaii for the February 16 – July 7, 1898, session.
+Hawaii was annexed by the United States on August 12, 1898.